MEDCOMP/Dockerfiles/README.md

-# base-ml-docker
+# For Python ML Research

-A dockerfile for unified research environment, focusing on machine learning in Python (and R)
+A `dockerfile` for unified research environment, focusing on machine learning in Python (and R).
+The resulting image is very similar to [`miniconda` image](https://store.docker.com/community/images/conda/miniconda2/dockerfile), but with basic ML packages installed.